NoraArcher/AmateurSteg-2022a/PRESENTATION.md

 (950, 600) or smaller, unless the user wants a cropped image.

 ## What kind of problems can stegsolve solve?
-In class we looked at hiding numbers that correspond to ASCII in the least significant bits, but there are other more image-specific ways to hide information.
+In class, we looked at hiding numbers that correspond to ASCII in the least significant bits, but there are other more image-specific ways to hide information.
 Whole words or QR codes can be written directly onto images, and to further obstruct detection such phrases can be written in a cursive few machines could ever discern.

 ## Why Is This Tool Useful?